dominikzaczek/faceit/README.md

 ### Scrolling to the last read position
 As I took advantage of the NextJS's Link feature, it works out of the box - you navigate back in your browser and it sets you at the same position as when you left.
 If it required a little bit more thorough solution, I would the post's id to the global state when user clicks it for more details.

+### Initial Server-Side fetching
+I believe that it would be the best to fetch the initial posts on the server side and then hydrate the global state with the posts.
+That is what I'd do to improve the website's response.

 ## Conclusion
 Thank you for giving me a chance to prove my skills.